JetBrains/email-parser/README.md

 Efficiency estimation we have got during testing: **> 97.5 %** correctly processed emails.

 For now it works only with text/plain Content-Type.
-Text/HTML content type will be added soon.
+Other content-types may be added later (you are welcome to make a pull request).

 # Usage
 You can download library sources and add them into your project.